Leehyowon/CURLY-FORTNIGHT/README.md

 ## INSTALLATION

-Before you start, you need to
+CURLY-FORTNIGHT is just a website.
+So you need to install,

-* know the port / username / password of your database
+* curiosity about CURLY-FORTNIGHT
-* have the permission to modify webserver configuration.
+* affection towards CURLY-FORTNIGHT

 ### Bower